c5hfd3ws7h/soylent-green/poem.md

+# Stopping By Woods On A Snowy Evening
 Whose woods these are I think I know.
 His house is in the village, though;
 He will not see me stopping here